abdul-hamid-achik/tarotapi/README.md

 - **redis**: an in-memory data structure store, used as a database, cache, and message broker.
 - **docker**: for containerization and consistent environments across development, staging, and production.
 - **pulumi**: infrastructure as code tool for aws resource provisioning.
+- **kamal**: zero-downtime container deployments using docker and traefik.
 - **aws**: cloud infrastructure provider (ecs, rds, elasticache, s3, cloudfront, route53).

 ### system architecture